Videos are extremely powerful. But only when they are seen. Too often I see people produce videos which barely get any views.

 16. Do it live

 Is there an important event that relates to the message in your video?
 Then make sure you play to your captive audience.
 Group viewing has power in it.
-Just make sure you have a good sound system organised for the playback.
+Just make sure you have a good sound system organized for the playback.

 17. Organise events